pulibrary/princeton_ansible/roles/perconaxdb/README.md

   gather_facts: true
   become: true
   roles:
-    - role: pulibrary.perconaxdb
+    - role: perconaxdb

 ```

 Adding Databases and Users
 ------------

-This should be done via the `pulibrary.mariadb` role
+This should be done via the `mariadb` role

 Migrating your role's database from the MariaDB cluster to Percona
 ------------